hyhyhykw/PhotoPicker/README-en.md

 picker_send_color_enable : The text color when the choose button enable<br>
 picker_preview_color_disable : The text color when the preview button disable<br>
 picker_preview_color_enable : The text color when the preview button enable<br>
+picker_status_black ：Whether to set the status bar black font(Set if the theme color is a bright color)

 Step 6. select photo
 ```Java